devops4mecode/katacoda-scenarios/hello-world/step1.md

-DevOps4Me Global : This is your first step.
+This is your first step.

 ## Task